The Census Is Coming! (Well, it's already here.)

 I'm going to be honest with you-- until very recently, I knew next to nothing about the Census except that it had to do with how many representatives each state gets in the House of Representatives, and it's about population and demographics.

-Oh, and that old Census records are digitized and are pretty cool.
+Oh, and that old Census records are digitized and are pretty cool(link is external).
 If you can find it, it's neat to see your grandparents as children written in as a line-item on the old handwritten lists.
 I found out that my great-grandmother was a nurse while checking old Census records.
 My grandfather never said much about her, so I enjoyed discovering that bit of my family history.

 So other than that, I knew very little about the Census.
 The more I learned, the more interesting it became, so in case you want to learn a little about the Census, too, here are some facts I came across.